symfony/symfony-docs/cookbook/security/voters.rst

     }

-The ``supportsAttribute()`` method is used to check if the voter supports the given user attribute (i.e: a role, an acl, etc.)
+The ``supportsAttribute()`` method is used to check if the voter supports the given user attribute (i.e: a role, an acl, etc.).

 The ``supportsClass()`` method is used to check if the voter supports the current user token class.

-The ``vote()`` method must implement the business logic that verify whether the user granted or not.
-This method must return one of the following value:
+The ``vote()`` method must implement the business logic that verifies whether or not the user is granted access.
+This method must return one of the following
+values:

 * ``VoterInterface::ACCESS_GRANTED``: The user is allowed to access the application
 * ``VoterInterface::ACCESS_ABSTAIN``: The voter cannot decide if the user is granted or not
 * ``VoterInterface::ACCESS_DENIED``: The user is not allowed to access the application

-In our case, we will check if the user's ip is not blacklisted.
-We will return ``VoterInterface::ACCESS_ABSTAIN`` or ``VoterInterface::ACCESS_GRANTED`` depending of this criteria.
+In this example, we will check if the user's IP address against a list of blacklisted addresses.
+We will return ``VoterInterface::ACCESS_DENIED`` or ``VoterInterface::ACCESS_GRANTED`` depending on this criteria.

-Creating a custom voter
+Creating a Custom Voter
 -----------------------

-To blacklist a user based on its current IP, we will use the ``request`` service, and check if the IP address is not in a given set of blacklisted IP.
+To blacklist a user based on its IP, we can use the ``request`` service and compare the IP address against a set of blacklisted IP addresses:

 .. code-block:: php